-For example, when you start your computer after adding most internal hard disk drives, the settings are automatically updated and you use the Configuration/Setup Utility program to save those changes.
+For example, when you start your computer after adding most internal hard disk drives, the settings are automatically updated.
+You can use the Configuration/Setup Utility program to save those changes.
 However, if a resource conflict arises after an ISA legacy adapter is installed or removed, you must manually update the computer configuration and save the information.

 - 1. Make a record of all customized settings before you make any modifications. - 2.
-For more information on error messages from resource conflicts, see Using Your Personal Computer.
+For more information on error messages from resource conflicts, see the IntelliStation E Pro User Guide.